hannd17/modules/Testimonials/USAGE.md

 ## Setup

-1. Rename ExampleCongfig.php to COnfig.php
+1. Rename ExampleCongfig.php to Config.php
 2. Replace ADMIN_EMAIL, ADMIN_NAME and WEB_ADDRESS

 ## How to use